Kabir0809/Similarity-check/README.md

 # Text Similarity Checker — Thought process

-### What I Thought About

-- **How to compare texts fairly?**
+- ###  Fair Text Comparison

-  First, I cleaned the texts by removing punctuation like commas and periods.
-  Then, I changed all words to lowercase so “Hello” and “hello” count as the same.
+   To ensure a fair comparison, I first cleaned the input texts by removing punctuation (such as commas, periods, etc.) and converting all words to lowercase.
+This way, "Hello" and "hello" are treated as the same word.

-  I split each text into separate words.
-  I put these words into sets to ignore duplicates.
+- ### Word Extraction

+  Each text is split into individual words.
+By placing these words into sets, I automatically ignore duplicate words in each text.

+- ###  Finding Shared Words

-  Finally, I checked which words appear in both sets and counted them.
+  I then checked which words appear in both sets, effectively identifying the unique words shared between the two texts.

-- **How to calculate similarity?**
+- ### Similarity Calculation

-  I used the formula:
+  The similarity score is calculated using the formula:
     `(Number of shared words) / (Total unique words) * 100` to get a percentage.

-### How I Built It
+## How I Built It

 - **Backend:**
   Used plain Node.js HTTP server to handle requests.
 It takes two texts, processes them, calculates similarity, and saves the result in MongoDB.
 I added endpoints to get the history.